 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > IPv6. - 3.
-Enable IPv6 and select the internet connection type provided by your ISP. - Tips: If you do not know what your internet connection type is, contact your ISP or judge according to the already known information provided by your ISP. - 4.
-Fill in information as required by different connection types.
-Red blanks must be filled in. - 1) Static IP: Fill in blanks and click SAVE.
+Enable IPv6 and select the internet connection type provided by your ISP. - Tips

+If you do not know what your internet connection type is, contact your ISP or judge according to the already known information provided by your ISP.

+- 4. Fill in information as required by different connection types. - 1) Static IP: Fill in blanks and click SAVE.

-2) Dynamic IP (SLAAC/DHCPv6): Click Advanced to input further information if your ISP requires.
-Click SAVE.
+2) Dynamic IP(SLAAC/DHCPv6): Click Advanced to input further information if your ISP requires.
+Click SAVE and then click Renew.

 3) PPPoE: By default, the router uses the IPv4 account to connect to the IPv6 server.
-Click Advanced Settings to input further information if your ISP requires.
-Click SAVE and then click CONNECT.
+Click Advanced to input further information if your ISP requires.
+Click SAVE and then click Connect.

-Note: If your ISP provides two separate accounts for the IPv4 and IPv6 connections, please untick the PPPoE same session with IPv4 connection checkbox and manually enter the username and password for the IPv6 connection.
+If your ISP provides two separate accounts for the IPv4 and IPv6 connections, manually enter the username and password for the IPv6 connection.

 4) 6to4 Tunnel: An IPv4 internet connection type is a prerequisite for this connection type (Manually Set Up Your Internet Connection).
 Click Advanced to input further information if your ISP requires.
-Click SAVE and then click CONNECT.
+Click SAVE and then click Connect.